Your browser version is not updated, please update it.

 • Pandemic Risk

-• Negative effects for Poste Italiane’s business resulting from the global spread of the pandemic
+• Negative effects for Poste Italiane’s business from the global spread of new pandemics globally

 • Technological innovations: